Some Predict Trump Will Be Forced To Resign And Cohen Will Flip, Trump Fires Back

 — Maggie Haberman (@maggieNYT) April 21, 2018

 While the progress and status of the investigation is unknown, the high profile nature of Cohen’s investigation has people wondering what will happen next.
-If Avenatti is correct, then this could lead to the downfall of Trump’s presidency.
+If Avenatti is correct, this could lead to the downfall of Trump’s presidency.
 On the other hand, if Trump is innocent and Cohen remains steadfast in his loyalty to the president, Cohen may face serious charges related to wire and bank fraud.